tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 Following the object properties from an instance of a `bdqffdq:Response` to an instance of a subclass of a `bdqffdq:DataQualityNeed` SHOULD identify one and only one instance of a subclass of a `bdqffdq:DataQualityNeed` for a single instance of a `bdqffdq:Response`.
 If this condition is not met, it is not possible to tell which Test with which `Parameter` argument values produced the `Response`.

-For a `bdqffdq:ValidationResponse` [bdqffdq:ValidationResponse](</home/mole/git/bdq/tg2/_review/docs/list/bdqffdq/index.md#validationresponse> "A bdqffdq:Response expressing the result of a bdqffdq:Implementation validating compliance with a particular bdqffdq:DataQualityNeed in a particular bdqffdq:DataResource."), it SHOULD be possible to trace a single path to the `bdqffdq:Validation` that produced it, via one-to-one links:
+For a `bdqffdq:ValidationResponse`, it SHOULD be possible to trace a single path to the `bdqffdq:Validation` that produced it, via one-to-one links:
 - Each `bdqffdq:ValidationResponse`
   - SHOULD be the object of exactly one `bdqffdq:producesResponse` triple from an `bdqffdq:Implementation`.
 - That `bdqffdq:Implementation`